mciantyre/teensy4-rs/README.md

 An embedded Rust developer might use [`svd2rust`](https://docs.rs/svd2rust/0.16.1/svd2rust/) to auto-generate the peripheral access crate (PAC) for the iMXRT106x.
 The iMXRT106x SVD is readily [available online](https://developer.arm.com/tools-and-software/embedded/cmsis), and `svd2rust` is able to create the PAC without too many issues.
 However, [as mpasternacki noted](https://users.rust-lang.org/t/svd2rust-generates-an-enormous-crate/32372), the output PAC from `svd2rust` is extremely large, and it takes an inordinate amount of time to compile.
 One bottleneck is that the PAC mega-crate cannot be compiled in parallel, since the Rust compiler treats each crate as a translation unit.
 In order to compile the iMXRT106x peripheral modules in parallel, the peripherals would have to be broken apart into separate, indepdent crates.

 The `imxrt1060-pac` crate follows this approach.
-Rather than using the output of `svd2rust` as the PAC, we expose each peripheral as its own crate under `imxrt1060-pac`.
+Rather than using the output of `svd2rust` as the single PAC, we expose each peripheral as its own crate under `imxrt1060-pac`.
 The approach is semi-automated.
 We provide a tool (under `tools`) to auto-generate the peripheral crate from the well-formed `svd2rust` output.
 Once the peripheral crate is added to `imxrt1060-pac`, it's a matter of re-exporting the peripheral in `imxrt1060-pac/src/lib.rs`, un-commenting the corresponding code, and adding the peripheral crate to the workspace.
 The strategy allows us to add iMXRT106x peripherals as needed, and we benefit from the parallel compilation of the relevant code.
 The peripheral code is the same as one might find with any PAC generated via `svd2rust`, so there's no additional learning curve to understand the peripheral APIs.

 The approach has some limitations: each peripheral crate ends up having its own copy of the types described in `generic.rs`.
 It also requires that we've generated the original PAC via `svd2rust`.
 Finally, and most importantly, the approach has not yet shown to scale in practice.
 Let us know if you have alternative approaches!